-The Remuneration Committee of the Group assumes responsibility for the approach to remuneration for certain of its subsidiaries, including that of the Company.
-This includes reviewing and making recommendations to the Group board on remuneration policy, as relevant to the Company and its employees, which includes colleagues where the regulators require the Company to implement a specific approach to their remuneration.
+The Remuneration Committee of the Group assumes responsibility for the approach to remuneration for certain subsidiaries, including that of the Company.
+This includes reviewing and making recommendations to the Group Board on remuneration policy, as relevant to the Company and its employees, which includes colleagues where the regulators require the Company to implement a specific approach to their remuneration.
+The full policy is set out in the the Annual Report and Accounts of the Group.